Webinar - How to get a job in China?

 Hutong School was founded in 2005 in order to provide Western students, graduates and young professionals internships and Chinese language courses in China.
 It is the only fully licensed Chinese language school under European management and is the school of choice for anyone who wants to study Chinese or find an internship in China.

 In addition to being an exquisite language school, since its foundation, Hutong School also operates as an internship provider.
-In June 2012 Hutong School acquired Internship Network Asia, and has now the biggest network of partner companies in Beijing and Shanghai.
+In June 2012 Hutong School acquired Internship Network Asia, and has now the biggest network of partner companies in Beijing, Shanghai and Chengdu.

 For more information visit: http://www.hutong-school.com